 “To me, if we can pull all of that off and make a really beautiful building that serves the needs in a really neighborhood-specific way, then we win,” says MacLean.

-Paula Segal, founder of community land access advocacy group 596 Acres, is interested in the ways that government policies change urban environments.
-It’s for that reason that communal spaces are so important: space that is “community controlled and demilitarized has become increasingly rare.”
+Paula Segal, founder of community land access advocacy group 596 Acres, is interested in the ways that government policies change urban planning environments.
+It’s for that reason that communal spaces are so important: space that is “community-controlled and demilitarized has become increasingly rare.”
 Importantly, such spaces are essentially immune from the whims of landlords and real estate developers.

 Segal went looking for data and found Map Pluto, a map produced by the Department of City Planning that connects data from the Department of Finance with geospatial information.
 She found that there were 596 acres of free public land across the New York boroughs.
 “I was pretty stunned,” Segal says.
 “I was like, wow, the city has all this land and isn’t telling anybody.
 Nobody knows.”
 The problem was that the map was locked behind a $3,000-a-year paywall; public space was not public knowledge.